 Kelly Verstappen is arranging the various entertainers for the day and has made good progress with this.

-Action : Liz Grinham to ask if the dance group from the Hub would like to take part.
+Action : Liz Grinham to speak to Emma Potbury and ask if her street dance group from the Hub would like to take part.

 Evening entertainment :